 For this reason, burial and funeral plans which are most commonly bought by senior citizens cannot be risked to be priced or promised too high.

-#4 Threatening health condition
+Threatening health condition

 When we go to the parks or health clubs, we notice that maximum crowd of people who workout in natural surroundings is that of the senior citizens.
+This is because as people age, they start understanding the threats of deteriorating health conditions.

 Unhealthy lifestyle during young age and onset of various medical conditions leads them to work out towards better health.
 However, a falling health condition is definitely a risky venture for an insurance company.